open-mmlab/mmtracking/docs/en/dataset.md

 python ./tools/convert_datasets/tao/tao2coco.py -i ./data/tao/annotations --filter-classes

 # LaSOT
-# there are two options for preprocessing the dataset.
-# choice 1: using the offline coco-format annotation and correspondingly the `SOTTrainDataset` class is used in training and `SOTTestDataset` is used in test.
 python ./tools/convert_datasets/lasot/lasot2coco.py -i ./data/lasot/LaSOTBenchmark -o ./data/lasot/annotations
-# choice 2: using the online annotation parsing and correspondingly the `LaSOTDataset` class is used in training and test.
 python ./tools/convert_datasets/lasot/gen_lasot_infos.py -i ./data/lasot/LaSOTBenchmark -o ./data/lasot/annotations

 # UAV123